Back to Vivint Guides

 Quick Solutions

-Assign static IP address to Vivint panel
+Assign a static/reserved IP to the panel

-Reduce number of devices on WiFi network
+Reduce the number of devices on the WiFi network

-Update panel software through settings menu
+Update the panel software through the settings menu

 Still having issues?
 This is usually the deeper cause below.